What Do I Need To Know About Dating Someone With Asperger’s?

 Get Educated About Asperger Syndrome

-Dating Someone with Asperger's Means Playing by Different Rules
+Dating Someone With Asperger's Means Playing By Different Rules

-Communication is Key in Romantic Relationships
+Communication Is Key In Romantic Relationships

-Communication still plays a big part.
-It's important to know that just as the person with Asperger syndrome doesn't pick up on the neurotypical person's cues, the neurotypical person may not pick up on when they need to ask questions about why the person with Asperger syndrome acts the way they do.
+Communication still plays a big part, but it's important to know that just as the person with Asperger's doesn't pick up on the neurotypical person's cues, the neurotypical person may not pick up on when they need to ask questions about why the person with Asperger's acts the way they do.
 Understanding how each person speaks and responds to intimacy is a two-way street.
 Words and actions that feel comfortable and pleasant for one person can completely be misinterpreted by the other.

 Enjoying romance with a person with Asperger syndrome requires large doses of patience and understanding.
 If something seems confusing on either end, it's best to talk about it openly.